somosnlp/somosnlp.org/pages/hackathon/index.en.md

 <details>
 <summary>How do I join a team?</summary>

-Read the "To create a team:" section at the start of this page and the README in the #encuentra-equipo channel of our Discord server :)
+Read the "To create a team:" section on the [challenges page](https://somosnlp.org/en/hackathon/retos) and the README in the #encuentra-equipo channel of our Discord server :)

 </details>